vivesweb/led_raspberry/README.md

          // Here your code using power on off on leds as you want
          // ......

-         // Remember do Unexport & close files at the end of your code
+         // Remember do Unexport at the end of your code
          $Led18->unexport();

 With file handles: